Babylonian mathematics: Origins of Babylonian mathematics

 Babylonian mathematics is a range of numeric and more advanced mathematical practices in the ancient Near East, written in cuneiform script.
-Study has historically focused on the Old Babylonian period in the early second millennium BC due to the wealth of data available.
+Study has historically focused on the First Babylonian dynasty old Babylonian period in the early second millennium BC due to the wealth of data available.
 There has been debate over the earliest appearance of Babylonian mathematics, with historians suggesting a range of dates between the 5th and 3rd millennia BC.
 Babylonian mathematics was primarily written on clay tablets in cuneiform script in the Akkadian or Sumerian languages.

 "Babylonian mathematics" is perhaps an unhelpful term since the earliest suggested origins date to the use of accounting devices, such as bullae and tokens, in the 5th millennium BC.

 Babylonian numerals

 The Babylonian system of mathematics was a sexagesimal (base 60) numeral system.
 From this we derive the modern-day usage of 60 seconds in a minute, 60 minutes in an hour, and 360 degrees in a circle.
 The Babylonians were able to make great advances in mathematics for two reasons.
-Firstly, the number 60 is a superior highly composite number, having factors of 1, 2, 3, 4, 5, 6, 10, 12, 15, 20, 30, 60 (including those that are themselves composite), facilitating calculations with fractions.
+Firstly, the number 60 is a superior highly composite number, having factors of 1, 2, 3, 4, 5, 6, 10, 12, 15, 20, 30, and 60 (including those that are themselves composite), facilitating calculations with fractions.
 Additionally, unlike the Egyptians and Romans, the Babylonians had a true place-value system, where digits written in the left column represented larger values (much as, in our base ten system, 734 = 7×100 + 3×10 + 4×1).

-Sumerian mathematics

-The ancient Sumerians of Mesopotamia developed a complex system of metrology from 3000 BC.
-From 2600 BC onwards, the Sumerians wrote multiplication tables on clay tablets and dealt with geometrical exercises and division problems.
-The earliest traces of the Babylonian numerals also date back to this period.

 Old Babylonian mathematics (2000–1600 BC)

-Most clay tablets that describe Babylonian mathematics belong to the Old Babylonian, which is why the mathematics of Mesopotamia is commonly known as Babylonian mathematics.
-Some clay tablets contain mathematical lists and tables, others contain problems and worked solutions.

 Arithmetic

-The Babylonians used pre-calculated tables to assist with arithmetic.
-For example, two tablets found at Senkerah on the Euphrates in 1854, dating from 2000 BC, give lists of the squares of numbers up to 59 and the cubes of numbers up to 32.
-The Babylonians used the lists of squares together with the formulae: